tytydraco/yessleep/out/My_mother_died_last_Tuesday_but_shes_downstairs_doing_laundry.md

 Last July, my mom got surgery to have her big toe amputated.
 While doing a mail run, she cut her toe, and it got infected.
 Her diabetes kept her from feeling it until the infection reached the bone.
 After consultations with her doctor, it was decided that her toe could not be saved.
 At the time, I lived almost 2,000 miles away in California.
-I still remember Mom asking me to keep in touch with my thirteen-year-old sister, who would be home alone for a few days while Mom recovered in the hospital.
+I still remember Mom asking me to keep in touch with my thirteen-year-old sister, who would be home alone for a few days while she recovered in the hospital.
 For a reason I cannot explain, I had a terrible feeling she would be in the hospital longer than expected.

 “I’ll keep in touch.
 Of course.
 But maybe she should stay with her dad for a while?
 If something goes wrong…” I said.